balexander16/Pro-Dev-Repo/Q&Q.md

 * Life long learner/sponginess.
 Love to learn new things or stay up to date on things im passionate about.
 Strength: expanding mindset and and learning new concepts.
 Weakness: can "go down the rabit hole" and lose focus on original task.

+## Paragraph about passion project.
+  Current passion projects of mine is carpentry and creating things my family can use.
+I recently built a sandbox for our back yard for my daughter, I also built our dining room table.
+I love just creating with my hands, using the tools and quite often messing up.
+Alot.
+Finding plans and then adapting them to suit my purpose or even creating my own blueprints to work from is satisfying.